shenlab-sinai/chip-seq_preprocess/README.md

 ### ToDos

-+ Let the pipeline recognize gzip compressed fastq files.
++ Method to skip some steps if the user doesn't run.